Applications for the 2019-20 English Language Assistants programme are open now.

 We strongly recommend that you research different areas of Austria to make sure that you pick the areas that suit you most.
 Wien, Salzburg and Tirol are the most popular first choice regions, so competition is high.

 The areas listed above refer to regions and not to towns or cities, although they may share the same name.
 Candidates who are placed in one of their three area preferences should expect to be allocated anywhere within the given region.

 How much will I be paid?

-- April/May: You will find out whether your application has been forwarded to our Austrian partner organisation.
+- April-May: candidates find out whether their application has been forwarded to our Austrian partner organisation.

 Will there be an induction course?